kckDeepak/BhargavaSwara/README.md

 5. **Submit a Pull Request:** Provide a detailed description.

-Adhere to coding standards and include tests where applicable.
+Adhere to coding standards, include tests, and ensure compatibility with the deployed backend.

 ---